matthew-andrews/haikro/README.md

 - `--app` - Heroku app name
 - `--commit` - free text used to identify a release

-e.g. `haikro build deploy --app my-exciting-app`
+e.g. `haikro deploy --app my-exciting-app`

 # Licence
 This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).